mateoicalvo/fiuber-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to FI-UBER documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**FI-UBER** is a project developed as an assignment for *Taller de Programación II* at *Universidad de Buenos Aires*.
+The goal was implementing an app that allows passengers to hail a ride and drivers to charge fares and get paid.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+In this docs you can find a general overview of said project, descriptions of some technical decisions and recomendations regarding developer experience.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.